-Parent Opt-Out Procedure for Library Materials, K-12
+Parent/Guardian Opt-Out Procedure for Library Materials, K-12

-While the Hanover Schools Library Media Centers strive to provide developmentally appropriate, educational, and enriching resources for all students, parents or guardians may exercise their rights to restrict library materials checked out by their children in grades K-12.
-To restrict certain titles from circulation to their children, parents and guardians must complete the School Library Materials Opt-out Form.
-This allows parents to select specific library titles they do not want their child to check out, or to bar their student from checking out any materials.
+While the Hanover Schools Library Media Centers strive to provide developmentally appropriate, educational, and enriching resources for all students, parent(s)/guardian(s) may exercise their rights to restrict library materials checked out by their children in grades K-12.
+To restrict certain titles from circulation to their children, parent(s)/guardian(s) must complete the School Library Materials Opt-out Form.
+This allows parent(s)/guardian(s) to select specific library titles they do not want their child to check out, or to bar their student from checking out any materials.
 Each school's administration will maintain a file of "opt-outs."
-It is the responsibility of the parent to complete, modify, and/or update the opt out form for their child.
+It is the responsibility of the parent/guardian to complete, modify, and/or update the opt-out form for their child.